Larouex/SmartKitchenOPCUA2IoTCentral/README.md

 # SmartKitchenOPCUA2IoTCentral
 Demonstrates the use of OPC-UA to Monitor the Equipment in a Smart Commercial Kitchen with Telemetry and Integration to Azure IoT Central via a Transparent Gateway with Protocol Translation.

+## Overview
+This demonstration is a reference implementation of the following...

+* <b>OPC-UA Server</b> - Based on the popular FreeOPcUa project for Python.
+* <b>Powerful Emulation</b> - Dynamic Configuration of OPC-UA Server, Nodes and Variables allow you to emulate topologies.
+In this project it is an instance of a Smart Commercial Kitchen.
+* <b>Azure IoT Central SaaS Integration</b> - Azure IoT Central is a rich Software as a Service (SaaS) application that provides Telemetry, Device Management and Data Visualizations.
+That is just a small part of what it can do.
+We want to provide you with a way to understand and leverage these features with little coding and tons of power!

 ## Smart Kitchen Appliances
 The core of this demo application for Azure IoT Central is the emulation of commercial kitchen.
 We have included the following standard appliance models...